shabin5785/Golang_notes/Go_4.md

 rule, so you should access a var iable concurrently only if the documentation for its typ e says that this is safe.
-We avoid concurrent access to most var iables either by confining them to a single goroutine or by maintaining a hig her-le vel invar iant of mutual exclusion
+We avoid concurrent access to most var iables either by confining them to a single goroutine or by maintaining a hig her-le vel invar iant of mutual exclusion In contrast, exported package-le vel functions are general ly exp ected to be concur rency-s afe.
+Since package-le vel var iables cannot be confined to a single goroutine, functions that modif y them must enforce mutual exclusion